People's Alliance of New Brunswick: 2014 election

 The People's Alliance fielded 18 candidates in the 2014 provincial election.
-In mid-August the governing Progressive Conservative party threatened to pull out of the CBC, Rogers and CTV leaders debates if People's Alliance leader Kris Austin or Green leader David Coon were allowed into the televised debates.
+In mid-August the governing Progressive Conservatives threatened to pull out of the CBC, Rogers, and CTV leaders debates if People's Alliance leader Kris Austin or Green leader David Coon were allowed into the televised debates.
 CBC stood its ground, citing the right of all New Brunswickers to see and hear all five leaders debate the issues.
 PC leader David Alward reversed his decision soon after, when CBC prepared to go ahead with the debate without him.
 Rogers soon followed suit, reversing its earlier decision to keep Austin and Coon out.
 In the end, only CTV (Bell Media) kept Austin and Coon out of its roundtable debate, which was aired three days before election night.

 The party did not win any seats in the election; however, leader Kris Austin missed being elected by only 26 votes in the riding of Fredericton-Grand Lake.
 Austin was granted a recount, but the recount upheld the election night results with only one additional vote going to Austin than originally counted.

 The party had two third-place finishes with LeRoy Armstrong in Sussex-Fundy-St.Martins and deputy leader Wes Gullison in Southwest Miramichi-Bay du Vin.